-As approximately 90% of DHL Express’s carbon footprint is emitted by our air network, improving our aviation sustainability is a big focus.
-We do this through Sustainable Aviation Fuel (SAF) blending, investing in the most fuel-efficient aircraft, optimising fuel, and driving innovation such as the purchase of electric planes.
+Sustainable aviation is a critical part of achieving DHL Group's mission 2050.
+Approximately 90% of DHL Express’ carbon footprint is emitted by our air network, so improving aviation sustainability is crucial and an area we're heavily invested in.
+Our initiatives include Sustainable Aviation Fuel (SAF) blending, investing in the most fuel-efficient aircraft, optimising fuel, and driving innovation such as the development of electric planes.

-By 2025 we are striving to achieve 70% zero-emission first and last mile services through clean pick-up and delivery solutions.
+By 2025 DHL Group is striving to achieve 70% zero-emission first and last mile services through clean pick-up and delivery solutions globally.
 Since 2017, we have launched 27,000 bicycles, cargo bikes and cubicycles worldwide to reduce and avoid the emissions of greenhouse gasses and local air pollutants.

 All new DHL Express Service Centres are built to the highest required BREEAM and EPC environmental standards.
 This includes using green electricity, LED daylight-controlled lighting, and emission-free air conditioning.